felixt17/-express-starter-app/README.md

-# Getting Started with express-t2s-app-v1
+# Getting Started with express-st
+arter-app

-Welcome to **express-t2s-app-v1**, the foundation of your journey toward building a cloud-native, DevOps-ready application using Node.js and Express.
+Welcome to **express-starter-app**, the foundation of your journey toward building a cloud-native, DevOps-ready application using Node.js and Express.

 This version sets up a simple web server and introduces you to key concepts like HTTP, Express routing, and serving HTML pages.